What is snoring?

 - Avoid alcohol: Going to bed after a drink is guaranteed to kick start the snore engine.
 Why?
 Because alcohol relaxes the soft palate (the tissues at the back of the mouth).
 The more slack they become, the more noisily they flap about as air passes in and out of the lungs.

 - Trash the tranquillisers and sleeping pills: Both drugs slow down the central nervous system, which can leave your tongue floppy and throat muscles loose.

-- Get in shape: If your neck size measures 17 inches or more, then chances are the muscle tone around the throat is likely to be flaccid and prone to vibrating during sleep.
+- Improve your fitness: If your neck size measures 17 inches or more, then chances are the muscle tone around the throat is likely to be flaccid and prone to vibrating during sleep.
 If you’re up for getting fitter then that could help you tone up and reduce the snoring.
 Read our article on how to get fit here.

 - Keep your room humid: Lack of humidity dries out the mucous membranes in the nose and throat.
 Hanging a damp cloth over your bedroom radiator should keep the air from getting too dry.

 Best sleep position for people who snore